boijuny/chorizoventures/docs/README.md

 # 🚀 Guez VC - AI Chat Interface

-A satirical AI chat application with multiple modes, built with Next.js 14 and an OpenAI-inspired minimal design system.
+A satirical AI chat application with two distinct modes (Roast and Stonks), built with Next.js 14 and a sophisticated-satirical design system.

 ## ✨ Features

-- **🎯 Three Chat Modes**: Normal, Roast, and Calculator
+- **🎯 Two Chat Modes**: Roast mode for brutal honesty, Stonks mode for absurd optimism
-- **🎨 OpenAI-Style Design**: Minimal border radius, compact spacing, geometric precision
+- **🎨 Fixed Title Layout**: "Chorizo Ventures" fixed on the left, content centered
+- **💬 Interactive Welcome**: "Built to <mode> your idea" with animated mode words
+- **🎯 Satirical Suggestions**: Curated list of absurd startup ideas
 - **📱 Responsive**: Works seamlessly on desktop and mobile
 - **⚡ Fast**: Built with Next.js 14 App Router for optimal performance
 - **🎪 Design System**: Comprehensive component showcase at `/design-system`